-Yes, the Christmas story and the mission of Jesus is in those two verses.
+Yes, the Christmas story and the mission of Jesus are in those two verses.
 In Matthew and Luke, the story is told and each writer includes a genealogy of Jesus.
 Matthew uses David as a connection point for his Hebrew audience.
 The number fourteen (symbolizes David) and his inclusion of women in the lists of names show Jesus to the people in many ways.
 Luke speaks to his Gentile reader(s) by using a slightly different look in the family tree (probably Mary’s) and goes back to the Garden and the first Adam.
 Luke’s genealogy includes the “common” members of the family, while Matthew has the Patriarchs, the Kings, and the “common” people.

-Our two verses show the root of David, which is Jesse and the root of Jesse, which is the tribe of Judah, and the root of Judah is Jesus.
+Our two verses show the root of David, which is Jesse, and the root of Jesse, which is the tribe of Judah, and the root of Judah is Jesus.
 The genealogies in Matthew and Luke help here!
 But if you like the rest of the story turn to First Chronicles 2:3 – 17.
 This really starts in Numbers 26:19 and Genesis 38 especially verses 27 – 30.
 The story starts with Judah, who could hand out hard verdicts but did not do well in the receiving department.
-Perez was the first one completely out but the second-born son, because stuck his arm “broke out” first.
+Perez was the first one completely out but the second-born son because Zerah stuck his arm “out” first.
 (This is a strange picture of being the “first and the last”.)
 It is his family line through Ram that produced the leaders of the Tribe of Judah.
 Jesse was the “head man” of the tribe and should have been one of the “panicked elders” when Samuel showed up in their town.
 (I wrote Cut Jesse Some Slack, BECAUSE!)
 That would have put Eliab, by birth, as the next in line for the leadership of the tribe of Judah.
 In reading 1 Samuel 16 and 1 Chronicles 2:13 – 17 you get a whole picture of Jesse’s family.
 The two lists of sons don’t match and it may be that one died as David is #7 in Chronicles and #8 in 1 Samuel.

 A few thoughts as a teacher and a gardener to show the importance of the root.